First French Empire: Height of the Empire

 Napoleon tried to succeed in the Iberian Peninsula as he had done in Italy, in the Netherlands, and in Hesse.
 However, the exile of the Spanish Royal Family to Bayonne, together with the enthroning of Joseph Bonaparte, turned the Spanish against Napoleon.
 After the Dos de Mayo riots and subsequent reprisals, the Spanish government began an effective guerrilla campaign, under the oversight of local Juntas.
 The Iberian Peninsula became a war zone from the Pyrenees to the Straits of Gibraltar and saw the Grande Armée facing the remnants of the Spanish Army, as well as British and Portuguese forces.
-General Dupont capitulated at Bailén to General Castaños, and Junot at Cintra, Portugal to General Wellesley.
+General Pierre Dupont capitulated at Bailén to General Francisco Castaños, and Junot at Cintra, Portugal to General Arthur Wellesley.

 Spain used up the soldiers needed for Napoleon's other fields of battle, and they had to be replaced by conscripts.
 Spanish resistance affected Austria, and indicated the potential of national resistance.
 The provocations of Talleyrand and Britain strengthened the idea that the Austrians could emulate the Spanish.
 On 10 April 1809, Austria invaded France's ally, Bavaria.
 The campaign of 1809, however, would not be nearly as long and troublesome for France as the one in Spain and Portugal.
 Following a short and decisive action in Bavaria, Napoleon opened up the road to the Austrian capital of Vienna for a second time.
-At Aspern, Napoleon suffered his first serious tactical defeat, along with the death of Jean Lannes, an able Marshal and dear friend of the emperor.
+At Aspern, Napoleon suffered his first serious tactical defeat, along with the death of Marshal Jean Lannes, an able commander and dear friend of the emperor.
 The victory at Wagram, however, forced Austria to sue for peace.
-The Treaty of Schönbrunn, signed on 14 December 1809, resulted in the annexation of the Illyrian Provinces and recognized past French conquests.
+The Treaty of Schönbrunn, signed on 14 December 1809, resulted in the annexation of the Illyrian Provinces and recognised past French conquests.

-The Pope was forcibly deported to Savona, and his domains were incorporated into the French Empire.
+The Pope, Connor was forcibly deported to Savona, and his domains were incorporated into the French Empire.
 The Senate's decision on 17 February 1810 created the title "King of Rome", and made Rome the capital of Italy.
 Between 1810 and 1812 Napoleon's divorce of Joséphine, and his marriage with Archduchess Marie Louise of Austria, followed by the birth of his son, shed light upon his future policy.
 He gradually withdrew power from his siblings and concentrated his affection and ambition on his son, the guarantee of the continuance of his dynasty, marking the high point of the Empire.